 Dr. Nicholas Goyeneche earned his medical degree from Louisiana State University School of Medicine in New Orleans.
-He then completed a four year residency in the specialty of Physical Medicine and Rehabilitation at Louisiana State University Medical Center in New Orleans.
+He completed a four-year residency in the specialty of physical medicine and rehabilitation at Louisiana State University Medical Center in New Orleans.
 This training program is recognized for an emphasis on conservative treatment of conditions affecting the musculoskeletal system (bones, joints, ligaments, tendons, and muscles).
 In this training, he also received expertise in treating a full spectrum of traumatic brain injuries, from severe injuries requiring inpatient care, to sports concussions.

-Following the completion of his residency training, he was selected into a fellowship training program in musculoskeletal and sports medicine at The Andrews Institute for Orthopedics & Sports Medicine in Gulf Breeze, Florida.
-Here, Dr. Goyeneche was able to work alongside and learn from innovative and world renowned leaders in the field of orthopedics and sports medicine, including Dr. James Andrews, current team physician of Auburn University and The Washington Redskins.
-Dr. Goyeneche also assisted in the care of NCAA student athletes at The University of West Florida, as well as the Pensacola Blue Wahoos, the AA affiliate of the Cincinnati Reds.
+Following the completion of his residency training, Dr. Goyeneche was selected into a fellowship training program in musculoskeletal and sports medicine at The Andrews Institute for Orthopedics & Sports Medicine in Gulf Breeze, Florida.
+Here, he was able to work alongside and learn from innovative and world-renowned leaders in the field of orthopedics and sports medicine, including Dr. James Andrews, the current team physician of Auburn University and the Washington Redskins.
+Dr. Goyeneche also assisted in the care of NCAA student-athletes at The University of West Florida, as well as the Pensacola Blue Wahoos - the AA affiliate of the Minnesota Twins.

 Dr. Goyeneche’s clinical interests include the non-operative management of:

-For more information on the non-operative philosophy of the specialty of physical medicine rehabilitation, please visit: http://www.aapmr.org/about-physiatry/about-physical-medicine-rehabilitation
+For more information on the non-operative philosophy of the specialty of physical medicine rehabilitation, click here.

-For more information on the Tenex procedure, please visit: http://www.tenexhealth.com/
+For more information on the Tenex procedure, click here.

-For more information on the cooled radiofrequency ablation procedure please visit: http://www.mycoolief.com/
+For more information on the cooled radiofrequency ablation procedure, click here.

-For more information on the use of ultrasound, please visit: http://www.ardms.org/Discover-ARDMS/Info-for-Public/Pages/default.aspx
+For more information on the use of ultrasound, click here.

-Louisiana State University School of Medicine, New Orleans
+Louisiana State University School of Medicine - New Orleans, LA